 In extremely droopy breasts as seen in massive weight loss patients Dr Tavakoli uses a modern “Internal Bra” technique based on anchoring breast tissue to the chest wall creating an “auto-augmentation look” without the need for a Breast Implant.

-Gallery- Please visit my extensive Before and After gallery
+Gallery- Please visit one of the extensive Before and After Breast Lift galleries below:

 Benelli (Around Nipple scar) Mastopexy or Breast Lift with Implant

 Le Jour (“lollypop” scar) & Anchor (inverted-T scar) Mastopexy or Breast Lift with Implant

 Le Jour (vertical “lollypop” scar) Mastopexy or Breast Lift without Implant

 Read more about this breast lift story here…